 Note: To change the target portal after it is defined, you must log off the target and then log on again and redefine the target portal in the Advanced Settings window.

 Appendix B. Using the FlashCopy Management Command Line Tool

-This appendix provides detailed instructions for using the Flashcopy Management Command Line Tool.
-This tool enables you to take flashcopies (also known as snapshots) of application databases.
+This appendix provides detailed instructions for using the FlashCopy Management Command Line Tool.

 Introduction